tsunamods-codes/Junction-VIII-Catalogs/mods/projectHELLFIRE/readme.md

 --------------------------------------
+project HELLFIRE Plus
-Project Hellfire 1.2 port for FFNX - V1
+Project Hellfire 1.2 port for FFNX -
 --------------------------------------
 This mod is a AI upscale, plus manually edited hi res texture swap for all GF's in the game.
 Files are in .dds format and should have minimal preformance hit.